khairaniai/khairaniai/README.md

 ## Objective

 My academic and hands-on experiences in data analysis, R programming, and geospatial mapping have fueled my passion for leveraging data-driven insights.
-I am now eager to transition into a data analyst role where I can apply my skills in data mining, interpretation, and GIS applications to solve complex problems and drive informed decision-making.
+I am now eager to transition into a data analyst role where I can apply my skills in data mining, data analysis, and interpretation to solve complex problems and drive informed decision-making.

 ## Projects